What is a Project Management Office?

 The company took off like a rocket!
 One of the founders had come up with an extraordinarily great idea and his natural selling ability allowed him to land a mammoth client.
 This huge account that was going to take advantage of his great idea needed this start-up company to come together from scratch in just a matter of months!

 Funding was in place and the company started the hiring process.
 It was done in a sort of “ready, aim, fire” way but that was OK.
 Bodies just needed to be thrown at the projects that needed to be complete.
 The IT department began to form.
 The Engineering staff was brought on board.
 Client Services and Support was the next piece of the puzzle.
 An offshore quality assurance was assembled and trips were being made back and forth to ensure everyone was in sync.
+Knowing they would focus on projects, the founder invested in professional project management applications and up-to-date technology in every area.
 Each department was headed up by an ambitious executive ready to make their mark on corporate history.

 The atmosphere was electric and the energy intoxicating.
 Each day there were requisitions for new people to come on board and HR couldn’t keep up with bringing on people fast enough.